What Rights to Privacy Does a Landlord Owe to a Tenant?

 General Privacy Breach

-The Residential Tenancies Act, 2006, S.O.
-2006, Chapter 17, being the statute law applicable to many issues involving landlord and tenant relations, offers vague information as limited guidance regarding the duty to respect privacy.
-Other than an explicit details regarding entry into the rental unit, per the explanation below, the Residential Tenancies Act, 2006 says very little.
-Accordingly, as the Residential Tenancies Act, 2006 is so vague about privacy rights, to gain a better understanding, actual decisions by the Landlord Tenant Board should be reviewed whereas prior cases do show that section 22 and section 23 of the Residential Tenancies Act, 2006, which explicitly address issues involving interference in reasonable enjoyment of the rental unit, including harassment, are legally interpreted by the Landlord Tenant Board as also involving general privacy concerns.
-Specifically, section 22 and section 23 respectively state:
+The law specific to landlord and tenant relations, being the Residential Tenancies Act, 2006, S.O.
+2006, Chapter 17, provides very little direct information regarding the general right of privacy that a landlord is required to provide to a tenant.
+Except for the specific issue of improper entry into the rental unit as is explained below, the Residential Tenancies Act, 2006 appears to lack sections that address the issue of privacy.
+Accordingly, whereas the Residential Tenancies Act, 2006 lacks explicit provisions specific to general privacy, a review of case law decisions by the Landlord Tenant Board is required and will show that section 22 and section 23 of the Residential Tenancies Act, 2006, which specifically address interference in reasonable enjoyment of the rental unit as well as harassment, are interpreted as encompassing privacy breach issues beyond improper entry.
+Specifically, section 22 and section 23 state:

 22 A landlord shall not at any time during a tenant’s occupancy of a rental unit and before the day on which an order evicting the tenant is executed substantially interfere with the reasonable enjoyment of the rental unit or the residential complex in which it is located for all usual purposes by a tenant or members of his or her household.